11ty/11ty-website/src/docs/quicktips/tag-pages.md

 ## Include all Tag Pages in the `all` Collection

 By default, only the first page generated with pagination will be added to the `all` collection.
 Ordinarily, this is not a problem, but with how we are using pagination in this unconventional manner to generate Tag Pages, you will likely want each Tag Page to be added to the `all` collection (very helpful to later generate a sitemap.xml file).
-Pages must opt-in to this behavior by setting `addAllPagesToCollections` to `true` like this:
+Pages must opt-in to change this behavior by setting `addAllPagesToCollections` to `true` like this:

 {% raw %}
 ```markdown